Key concepts & syntax

 - Second to fourth columns are X, Y and Z coordinates

-Internally, all coordinates are converted to spherical coordinates on a unit sphere.
+Internally, all coordinates are converted to spherical coordinates on a unit sphere, so any scaling can be used.

 Special variables